scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 The Scala test suite and Scala community build are green on JDK 11.

+In general, Scala works on JDK 11+, including GraalVM, but may not take special advantage of features that were added after JDK 8.

-The Scala compiler does not enforce the restrictions of the Java Platform Module System, which means that code that typechecks may incur linkage errors at runtime.
+For example, the Scala compiler does not enforce the restrictions of the Java Platform Module System, which means that code that typechecks may incur linkage errors at runtime.
 Scala 2.13.x will eventually provide [rudimentary support](https://github.com/scala/scala/pull/7218) for this (perhaps only in nightlies built on JDK 11).

 For sbt users, JDK 11 support requires minimum sbt version 1.1.0.  sbt 1.3.9 or newer is recommended.
 (If you are still on the 0.13.x series, use 0.13.18.)